Fuel, maintenance costs driving up price of running Trillium Line | CBC News

 At that time, it consisted of eight kilometres of single-track rail servicing five stations and was operated by the city, instead of through a public-private partnership.

-Stage 2 lengthens the line by 12 kilometres and adds a new four-kilometre line that links up to the Ottawa airport.
+Stage 2 lengthens the line by 12 kilometres and adds a new four-kilometre line that links to the Ottawa International Airport.

 - LRT Stage 2: What Ottawa will get for $4.66B